dotnet/android/Documentation/build_process.md

 when packaing Release applications.

+-   **AndroidApkSigningAlgorithm** &ndash; A string value which specifies the signing algorithm to use with `jarsigner -sigalg`.

+    The default value is `md5withRSA`.

+    Added in Xamarin.Android 8.2.

 -   **AndroidApplication** &ndash; A boolean value that indicates whether the project is for an Android Application (`True`) or for an Android Library Project (`False` or not present).